cassini1010/documentations/docs/Python/uv.md

 │   README.md
 ```

-## use uv in an existing project
+## Using uv in an Existing Project

-To use `uv` in an existing project,  `pyproject.toml`  should not be already present in the project.
+To use `uv` in an existing project, ensure that a `pyproject.toml` file is not already present in the project directory.

 ```bash
 uv init
 ```

-Use the above command to create the standard file structure that uv provides in the existing project.
-This newly created a `pyproject.toml` file and other files as described above.
+Run the above command to create the standard file structure that `uv` provides in your existing project.
+This will create a new `pyproject.toml` file and other files as described above.

-## Run main.py using uv
+## Running main.py Using uv

-Running `main.py` using `uv` creates a `.venv` folder and an `uv.lock` file.
-Running main.py using uv uses the python in the virtual environment to run the script.
+Running `main.py` with `uv` creates a `.venv` folder and a `uv.lock` file.
+The script is executed using the Python interpreter from the virtual environment.

 ```bash
 uv run main.py
 ```

-Folder structure after running the above command;
+The folder structure after running the above command will look like this:

 ```bash
 │   .venv